Lauren Lazin: Executive Positions and executive producing work

-Other recent series of note include the hit series Dissed for MTV Mobile, Born Country for CMT, and Coming Out Stories for Logo (2007 IDA Award nominee).
+Other series of note include the hit series Dissed for MTV Mobile, Born Country for CMT, and Coming Out Stories for Logo (2007 IDA Award nominee).

-Lazin has also overseen special episodes of True Life, a critically acclaimed documentary series she created about social issues affecting young people, as well as many of MTV's pro-social documentaries.
-She won a 2006 Environmental Media Award for her special Break the Addiction.
-In 1999 the network's anti-violence campaign Fight For Your Rights was awarded an EMMY.

 Outside of MTV, Lazin has directed films for the National Organization for Women, induction pieces for the Rock and Roll Hall of Fame Museum (for the Supremes and the Rolling Stones), and an award-winning documentary, Seven Deadly Sins, which was featured on PBS's experimental television series, Alive From Off Center.